reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 If we want dedicated throughput for consumers, we can define them as Enhanced fan-out consumers.

 Enhanced fan-out is an optional feature for Kinesis Data Streams consumers that provides dedicated 2 MB/second throughput between consumers and shards.
-This helps to scale the number of consumers reading from a data stream in parallel, while maintaining high performance.
+This helps to scale the number of consumers reading from a data stream in parallel while maintaining high performance.

 These consumers do not have to share this throughput with other consumers that are receiving data from the stream.
 The data records from the stream are also pushed to these consumers that use enhanced fan-out.

-The producer and consumer applications will receive throttling errors, when writes and reads exceed the shard limits, which are handled through retries.
+The producer and consumer applications will receive throttling errors when writes and reads exceed the shard limits, which are handled through retries.

-## Kinesis Data Firehose - Delivering Streaming Data to Destinations in Near Real Time
+## Kinesis Data Firehose - Delivering Streaming Data to Destinations in Near Real-Time

-Kinesis Data Firehose is a fully managed service that is used to deliver streaming data to a destination in near real time.
+Kinesis Data Firehose is a fully managed service that is used to deliver streaming data to a destination in near real-time.

 One or more data producers send their streaming data into a kind of "pipe" called a delivery stream which optionally applies some transformation to the data before delivering it to a destination.